 The problem with this otherwise novel, interesting premise is that in practice, in execution, Inception is a less interesting version of The Matrix (1999) with unclear rules and internal logic.
 Aside from Nolan’s now characteristic toothless violence, where even minor blood squibs are nonexistent, his portrayal of intricate, fantastical dream worlds is the equivalent of a wet blanket.
-A few shots here and there depict semi-interesting geometric paradoxes, the ground of an urban landscape transforming into a tesseract during a brief expository sequence, and a train barreling through a crowded street are all we get as far as “mind-bending fantasy” or surrealism goes.
+A few semi-interesting geometric paradoxes, an urban landscape transforming into a tesseract during a brief expository sequence, and a train barreling through a crowded street are all we get as far as “mind-bending fantasy” or surrealism goes.
 For God’s sake, Marvel’s Doctor Strange (2017) was more imaginative than this.
 The crime drama-esque violence itself is bland and by the numbers, with only a couple chase sequences — also a Christopher Nolan staple — possessing anything in the way of tension.

 Combine all this with the film’s inexplicable technical jargon and plentiful, tedious exposition, and Inception gets bogged down in its contradictory narrative development and thematic mumbo jumbo.
 Certain characters (e.g. Tom Hardy) can shapeshift for no reason at all, while others (e.g. Joseph Gordon-Levitt) exist solely to provide expository dialogue so the audience can (sometimes) understand what the hell’s happening.
 The offensive capabilities of our principle cast and the consequences of dying within dreamworlds are unclear, and change seemingly at random or for contrived reasons.
 By the time we reach the end of the film’s almost 2.5 hour run-time — truly excessive even for Nolan’s filmography, until one considers The Dark Knight Rises (2012) and Interstellar (2014) — it is unknown how many of the film’s own rules the narrative still follows.